Musical Discourses on the National Idea in the 19th and 20th Centuries:

 Stage music chair: Rūta Stanevičiūtė

-Pál Horváth, ELTE Research Centre for the Humanities, Budapest Collective working practices of the multilingual ensemble of the National Theatre in Pest in the 1850s
+Pál Horváth, Institute for Musicology ELTE RCH, Budapest Collective working practices of the multilingual ensemble of the National Theatre in Pest in the 1850s

 Petra Babić, Catholic University of Croatia, Zagreb The use of historical operas in the creation of national master narrative